Past Sessions

 CBRTC Series

-The CBRTC is currently in its fourth year of programming, which is taking place primarily in-person.
+The CBRTC has concluded its fourth year of programming which took place primarily in-person.

 This session took place in-person at Merchants Corner Inc (541 Selkirk Ave) on March 13th, 2024.